kbanta11/absinthe-assignment-api/README.md

 ```

 ### 3. Set Up Vercel Postgres Database
 Follow the Vercel Postgres Quickstart (https://vercel.com/docs/storage/vercel-postgres/quickstart) to set up your Postgres database on Vercel.
 Once set up, you will get the connection string for your database.
+You will need to have a Vercel project setup (https://vercel.com/docs/getting-started-with-vercel/projects-deployments).

 1. Go to your Vercel project dashboard.
 2. Navigate to the "Storage" section and create a new Postgres database.